Piers Robinson

-Piers Gregory Robinson (born 1970) is a British academic and researcher in the field of media studies.
+Piers Gregory Robinson (born 1970) is a British academic researcher in the field of media studies.
 He is also a co-director of the Organisation for Propaganda Studies and a founder of the Working Group on Syria, Propaganda and Media (SPM).
 He has authored a number of publications on the CNN effect.
 He has attracted criticism for disputing the use of chemical weapons in the Syrian Civil War.

 Education and career

-Robinson was born in 1970.
-He received his PhD from the University of Bristol in 2000, with a thesis titled The News Media and Intervention.
+Robinson received his PhD from the University of Bristol in 2000, with a thesis titled The News Media and Intervention.
 He was a lecturer in political communication at the University of Liverpool from 1999 to 2005 and senior lecturer in international politics at The University of Manchester from 2005 to 2015.
 He was the chair in Politics, Society and Political Journalism at The University of Sheffield until he left his post in 2019 citing "professional goals and personal circumstances".
+According to the Huffington Post, in 2018 Robinson "wrote a glowing review of a book titled '9/11 Unmasked' by David Ray Griffin, a leading figure in the so-called 9/11 truther movement".

 Political research

 Media and propaganda

 Robinson has argued that Western news media and their respective governments act in concert, especially in the area of foreign affairs.
 He puts this down to "overreliance on government officials as news sources, economic constraints, the imperatives of big business and good old-fashioned patriotism".
 He has said western governments frequently manipulate the media through "deception involving exaggeration, omission and misdirection".
 As evidence of government use of propaganda he cited Tony Blair's suggestion that the "war on terror" would require a "dedicated tightly knit propaganda unit".
 In "The Propaganda Model: Still Relevant Today" he examined the propaganda model put forward by Herman and Chomsky and concluded that it is still useful in describing how the corporate media works.

 In an opinion piece in The Guardian, Robinson described the UK government's use of the Research, Information and Communications Unit to covertly support grassroots Muslim organisations as an example of black propaganda.

+Robinson is an editor of Propaganda in Focus, a website that describes itself as "a forum for expert opinion and analysis about propaganda and its consequences".
+He co-edits the website with Daniel Broudy, a professor of rhetoric and applied linguistics at Okinawa Christian University.
+Broudy also writes for the International Journal of Vaccine Theory, Practice, and Research,an anti-vaccine journal.